All Souls Procession All Souls Procession

 What should I know before I come to the Procession?

 Most everything you need to know is linked to or contained in our Procession Guide.
-Read it to be prepared!
+Read it and be prepared!

-You will be walking on city streets and an unfinished dirt lot.
-So wear comfy shoes, bring water, and you might want a flashlight.
-Please keep an eye out for each other!
-All of us are responsible for taking care of each other.
+You will be walking on city streets and unfinished dirt lots.
+So wear comfy shoes, bring water, and bring a well-charged phone or flashlight.
+Please keep an eye out for obstacles and curbs- All of us are responsible for taking care of each other.

 This area has very few public restrooms.
-There are port-a-potties at the gathering and Finale site along with a couple of other locations along the route and restrooms in the Mercado San Agustin.
+There are port-a-potties near Mariscos Chihuahua on Grande and at the Finale Site.
+There are restrooms in the Mercado San Agustin and MSA Annex retail spaces.
 Local businesses may be happy to let you use a restroom if you are also patronizing their business.

 If you want to push a float or a stroller, please do, but know that it takes a little work.
 The route is about 1 1/2 miles and we walk slowly.
 Consider starting further along the route if you need to.

 If you are not walking in the Procession, but are watching from the sidewalk, please stay on the curb as the Procession approaches you.
-Once the Urn & taiko drums pass, feel free to step in and join the Procession if you would like.
+Once the Urn & Odaiko Sonora Crew pass, feel free to step in and join the Procession.

-At the Finale site, you will see a designated area for floats and groups on the right side of the stage.
-Do not enter this area unless you are a float or group planning to participate in the Domo.
+At the Finale site, you will see a designated area for floats and groups on the right side of the stage as you face it- Please Do not enter this area unless you are a float or group planning to participate in the Domo.

 DO